-Important Information for Coaches and Parents
+Important Information for Coaches

+BCYSA is a RECREATIONAL league.
+We want to provide a fun, safe and fair environment and we need everyone's help!
 While soccer is a competitive sport and all players, coaches and parents want to be on the winning team, this MUST NOT be the number one priority.
 Please keep this in mind when you are working with your teams in practice or when cheering during games.

 In most cases, losing a game will not have a long lasting effect on any player.
 How we parents and coaches deal with it most likely will.
 Most of the time the kids are already over it before they get in the car after the games, and a lot of that has to do with what they hear from us adults.
-We want to encourage you to cheer in a positive way from the sideline, avoid arguing with coaches or referees entirely and be supportive.
+We want to encourage you to cheer in a positive way from the sideline, avoid arguing with other coaches or referees entirely and be supportive.
 There is nothing wrong with complimenting the winner.

 Yes, a wrong call will be made in every game by any referee, not matter how old or how experienced.
 It's okay to point that out when it happens, but it shall not turn into ongoing taunting and arguing.
 Rarely does a wrong call affect the outcome of a game.
 And even if it does, it does not matter, because it is a recreational league and we want kids to have fun and improve their games.